gdonald/metorex/README.md

 ## Project Status

-METOREX is currently in **active development** following a comprehensive 4-phase roadmap:
+METOREX is currently in **active development** following a 4-phase roadmap:

 - **Phase 1 (MVP)**: AST Interpreter with meta-programming core - *In Progress*
 - **Phase 2**: Bytecode VM with reflection maturity - *Planned*